jadc/notes/chem/20ib/unit1.md

 ![](images/unit1/lewis-atoms.jpg)

 ## Lewis Dot Diagram for Ionic Compounds
-In ionic compouds, an electron transfer occurs.
+In ionic compounds, an electron transfer occurs.
 To explain how to draw the diagram, lets use $\textrm{NaCl}$ as an example.

 The following are the lewis dot diagrams for sodium and chloride on their own.
 ![](images/unit1/lewis-ionic0.jpg)